Visual-mov/Tevas-lang/README.md

 I'm open to contributions, however the changes should be run on your local machine first.
 There are no tests to run, as I feel this project is not in a place to require them.

 ## Project Status
 At this time, Tex is still in active development.
-I'm planning on continuing its development until 2020 or so.
+I'm planning on continuing its development intermittently until February 2020 or so.

 ## Licence
 The MIT License (MIT)